laidlaw42/BioNetAtlas_txt2SHP/README.md

 It also cleans and creates a new text file, and renames all files adding CRS and date e.g.:
 *Atlas_records_abcdefg_EPSG7856_20240226.txt*

+I used [wxPython](https://wxpython.org/) to make an execxutable, just message me if you want a copy.
+Or you can run it using `python BioNet_Atlas_txt2SHP.py`.

 1. **GUI Setup**:
    - The script utilizes the `tkinter` library to create a GUI window titled "BioNet Atlas Text file to Shapefile Converter".
    - It includes widgets such as labels, entry fields, buttons, and a Combobox for EPSG selection.